-In this paper, we derive explicit formulas for Kendall's tau and Spearman's rho in terms of copula parameters for the aforementioned two general classes of skew-elliptical copulas: the normal location-scale mixture copulas and skew-normal scale mixture copulas.
-We demonstrate that, for both models, the rank correlations can be expressed as expectations of mixtures of zero-mean normal cumulative distribution functions (cdf's) and can be efficiently evaluated using quasi-Monte Carlo (QMC) integration methods.
-This enables a clear mapping from copula parameters to each type of rank correlation.
-Additionally, we specialize our results to derive Kendall's tau and Spearman's rho for notable special cases, specifically the GH skew-$t$, skew-normal and AC skew-$t$ copulas.
+In this paper, we derive explicit formulas for Kendall's tau and Spearman's rho for the these two asymmetric model classes described above.
+Since both classes possess continuous marginals, the corresponding rank correlations depend solely on the implied copula classes via Sklar's theorem.
+We demonstrate that, for both models, these rank correlations admit convenient representations as expectations of mixtures of zero-mean normal cumulative distribution functions (cdf's), yielding clear functional mappings from copula parameters to each rank correlation measure.

-Building on theses formulas, we carefully examine the effects of the asymmetry/skewness parameters on both rank correlations, and how these effects cause deviations from the elliptical case when asymmetry is present.
-For both classes of bivariate skew-elliptical copulas, we demonstrate that Kendall's tau and Spearman's rho are symmetric in the components of the skewness vector and invariant under a sign change of the skewness vector.
-Furthermore, in the single-skew case -- where only one of the skewness parameter is nonzero -- both Kendall's tau and Spearman's rho are odd functions of the pseudo-correlation coefficient, a property also observed for elliptical copulas.
-Additionally, increasing the level of asymmetry decreases the magnitude of both rank correlations in the single-skew case.
+Applying the derived formulas, we examine how skewness parameters influence both rank correlations and drive departures from the elliptically symmetric benchmark case.
+For both model classes, Kendall's tau and Spearman's rho are symmetric with respect to the components of the skewness vector and invariant under its sign change.
+Moreover, under a single-skewness specification, both rank correlations are odd functions of the pseudo-correlation coefficient $\rho$, and increasing asymmetry reduces their magnitude.
+This odd-function property implies that the sign of $\rho$ continues to determine the sign of $\tau$ and $\rho_S$, preserving the behavior observed in the elliptically symmetric case.

+From a modeling perspective, this feature is noteworthy: the skewness parameter scales the magnitude of the rank correlations without altering the symmetry between positive and negative dependence regimes.
+This is advantageous for applications requiring a consistent interpretation of $\rho$ across dependence regimes while allowing the strength of rank dependence to vary.
+Conversely, the single-skewness specification may be inappropriate for application demanding genuine asymmetry, where the dependence structure itself differs between positive and negative regimes.

-However, we also found some significant differences in the properties of Kendall's tau and Spearman's rho between the two classes of skew-elliptical copulas.
-For example, the effects of asymmetry on the rank correlations in the equi-skew case, where the skewness parameters take the same value, differ in direction for the two classes of models: increasing the equi-skewness parameter \emph{increases} the rank correlations for normal location-scale mixture copulas, but \emph{decreases} the rank correlations for skew-normal scale mixture copulas.
+We also identify significant differences in the rank correlation properties of the two model classes.
+For example, under the equi-skew setting, where skewness parameters take identical values, the impact of asymmetry differs in direction between the two classes.
+Specifically, increasing the equi-skewness parameter \emph{increases} the rank correlations for normal location-scale mixture copulas but \emph{decreases} them for skew-normal scale mixture copulas.